leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 6. Field calculate necessary fields

 What is this layer?
 Valley bottom is the stream/river channels and the nearby low-lying contemporary floodplain.
-The spatial extent of the valley bottom is defined as the area that could plausibly flood during the contemporary flood regime.
-This layer also sets the boundaries for the rest of the digitizing effort. **THIS SETS THE EXTENT OF YOUR DIGITIZING.
+The spatial extent of the valley bottom is defined as the area that could plausibly flood during the contemporary flood regime. **THIS SETS THE EXTENT OF YOUR DIGITIZING.
 None of the remaining shapefiles from this point on should exceed your valley bottom.**

 #### Lines of Evidence:

-In sufficiently resolved elevation rasters such as ones derived from drones you may see a "shelf" where the elevation changes from flatter valley bottom to steeper hill slopes rapidly.
+In sufficiently resolved elevation rasters such as ones derived from drones you may see a "lip" where the elevation changes from flatter valley bottom to steeper hill slopes rapidly.

 You may see a change from dense vegetation to sparse vegetation because slope is too steep to support vegetation.